kennethZhangML/ML-Forge/README.md

 ## Introduction

-Understanding the inner workings of machine learning algorithms is crucial for every ML enthusiast. `FoundationalMLForge` aims to provide clear, commented, and educational code for a wide range of algorithms, acting as a foundation for both learning and further development.
+Understanding the inner workings of machine learning algorithms is crucial for every ML enthusiast. `MLForge` aims to provide clear, commented, and educational code for a wide range of algorithms, acting as a foundation for both learning and further development.

 ## Algorithms